 In the rare occurrence that a broken or cracked pipe is not the source of your water leak, an appliance can be a likely culprit.
-From failed water heaters that begin leaking, to washing machinges or dishwashers with damaged hook ups, appliances can often times be the cause of water pooling or collecting on flooring; Especially when the pooled water is located right next to or very near an applicance.
+From failed water heaters that begin leaking, to washing machines or dishwashers with damaged hook ups, appliances can often times be the cause of water pooling or collecting on flooring; Especially when the pooled water is located right next to or very near an appliance.

 Pro Tip: Have a plumber who specializes in both water heaters, appliance hook ups, and water leak detection in Garland investigate your home to find the actual source of the leak.
 Appliance leaks can still cause damage to flooring and walls, and lead to high water bills!

 When it comes to unpleasant odors and worst case scenario plumbing leaks, sewer lines and sewer drains are usually at the source.
 Whenever sewer lines rupture or become damaged, or old corroded lines lead to back-ups or clogs, sewage or “black water” can back up in to a home causing all sorts of problems.
 If you notice a foul odor in your yard, coming up your sinks or drains, or after flushing a toilet, call a plumber!
 There is a high chance that you have a sewer line leak that needs detection!

 Pro Tip: Hire a local Garland plumber to perform a drain cleaning once year to greatly reduce the chances of clogging and costly leaks and repairs.
 Here at Metroplex Leak Detection in Garland, we can even run a sewer line inspection with a small camera to ensure your entire sewer line is functioning properly.
 Being proactive can save you thousands in costly repairs.